vincenttu/tplinkusa-outdoor/source/index.rst

 Power line communication
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to extend the wireless signal from indoor to outdoor patio.
-The TL-WPAxx series product is the choice.
-It comes with two power line communication adapters.
-One can relay the data from the network cable to the power line and the other adapter has additional capability to broadcast the WiFi signal to your computer or phone directly.
+If you have a covered patio or waterproof electric box, you can extend the network with the power line adapters.
+The TL-WPAxx series power line wireless adapter kit is the easier to apply solution.
+The power line wireless adapter kit comes with two power line communication adapters.
+One adapter installed in the indoor can relay the data from the network cable to the power line and the other adapter has additional capability to broadcast the WiFi signal to your computer or phone.

 .. image:: /images/PLC-patio.png
     :width: 60%
     :align: center

 Plug-in the first PLC adapter on one of the power sockets in the house.
 Connect the network port on the PLC adapter to the home router with network cable.
-Plug the second PLC adapter (with wireless feature) on the socket on your patio.
+Plug the second PLC adapter (with wireless feature) on the power socket on your patio.

 .. note::
    Both PLC adapters are rated as indoor devices.
 If there is a change that the PLC adapter on the patio will be splashed by water, please provide appropriate protection to the PLC adapter.